 17 Rooms at Georgia Tech: Recommended Actions

-A campus planning committee — aided by more than 20 student, faculty, and staff volunteers representing all 17 discussions — worked to identify key takeaways and synthesize into recommendations that link research, teaching, operations, and partnerships while aligning with priorities in the Institute strategic plan.
+A campus planning committee — aided by more than 20 student, faculty, and staff volunteers representing all 17 discussions — worked to identify key takeaways and synthesize these into recommendations that link research, teaching, operations, and partnerships while aligning with the Institute strategic plan’s priorities.

-Through January 2021, the Committee reviewed and refined those recommendation into six recommended actions:
+Through January 2021, the Committee reviewed and refined those recommendations into six recommended actions:

 Advancing the SDGs at Georgia Tech